 Carolyn trained at RADA where she received an honours diploma.
 She enjoys considerable success as both actress and writer.
 Her work ranges from leading roles with the Old Vic Company, playing opposite Vivien Leigh, and numerous television credits to stage and radio writing, including an Afternoon Play commission from BBC Radio 4.

 Following her acting career, Carolyn turned to writing with almost instant success.
 Her television sitcom, Rosie & Dud, was first commissioned by veteran producer, the late John Howard Davies and then later sold to Warner Sisters.

-Carolyn Pertwee plays the part of Harriet in For Grace written by Andrew Keatley and directed by Sebastian Armesto. (read more)
+Carolyn Pertwee played the part of Harriet in For Grace written by Andrew Keatley and directed by Sebastian Armesto. (read more)

 Read a review from the Society of Women Writers & Journalists' magazine, The Woman Writer, September 2012. (read more)

 Read Lovereading's view on Feeling the Fear. (read more)

 Read Carolyn's blog for National Short Story Week. (read more)